 So Many Choices

 During pregnancy, it’s easy to get caught up in making decisions about details like what color to paint the nursery, but don’t forget the key decisions that impact the safety and satisfaction of your birth experience!
-Take this quick quiz for insight into what your preferences are for caregiver and birthplace.
+Take our quick quiz for insight into what your preferences are for caregiver and birthplace.
 Use these resources to help you find options for maternity care providers and birthplaces.
 When choosing amongst your options, here are questions to ask about: Health Insurance, Birthplaces, Caregivers, Childbirth Classes, Birth Doulas, Postpartum Doulas, and choosing a doctor for your baby.
 Be sure to also check out the resources in Planning for Birth and Postpartum below.

 Common Changes and Concerns

 In the book, we cover all the common changes of pregnancy and the concerns they may bring up.
 Here is a calendar of fetal development and changes in you week to week.
 We also address specific concerns for those expecting multiples, teen parents, older parents, LGBTQ parents, parents with disabilities, and pregnancy after trauma or after previous pregnancy loss.
 In our pregnancy links and resources PDF, we offer connections to more resources on these topics, and more resources for all of our other chapters on pregnancy topics.